thorrak/tiltbridge/docs/source/User Guide/cloud_services.rst

 Setting up TiltBridge for Home Assistant/MQTT
 ---------------------------------------------

 TiltBridge is designed to allow for data to be pushed to Home Assistant via MQTT.
-This functionality was helpfully added by contributors to the project on `GitHub`_ and has not yet been documented.

-.. note:: If you use Home Assistant (or use MQTT without Home Assistant, or both!) and would like to help write this documentation, please reach out!

-.. todo:: Document MQTT configuration
+#.
+Follow :doc:`initial_setup` to flash your ESP32.

+.. todo:: #213 is tracking integration ESPhome to support flashing from within home-assistant.io

+#.
+Configure TiltBridge to upload to your favourite cloud provider
+#.
+Verify your Home Assistant installation is configured for MQTT (either via the Add-On or an independent MQTT broker)
+#.
+If desired, add a new user for tiltbridge to MQTT Broker configuration.
+Avoid generating a long password.
+#.
+In http://tiltbridge.local/ , configure IP of MQTT broker, user and password details.
+Configure MQTT Topic to be `tiltbridge`,
+   which will result inthe MQTT topic(s)0 of `tiltbridge/tilt_$colour` for your Tilt device(s)
+#.
+TiltBridge will now be auto-discovered and can be automatically configured in Home Assistant